 The government closed schools and imposed strict home quarantine measures during the COVID-19 epidemic for residents returning from overseas trips.
 They use thermal scanners at airports and other points of entry to filter out visitors who might have the disease.

 Locating productive and safe remote work solutions is the biggest challenge organizations face considering the amount of COVID-19 cases confirmed worldwide.
-However, the rush to implement work from home policies has the potential to expose organizations with significant risks.
+However, the rush to implement work-from-home policies has the potential to expose organizations to significant risks.

 Gleematic makes it easy for every user to do job training for every activity that needs to be done automatically.
 You can leave the computer on to work by itself and then do other things at home without the fear of not completing your work on time.
 Gleematic can help various types of businesses as automation with Gleematic is very flexible and economical.